Ruth Shack: Repeal of Ordinance

+They came out of the woodwork.
+It was a huge step back nationally.
+We even lost heavily among Jewish liberals on Miami Beach.
+My political future?
+I'll be back to work again tomorrow.
+Life goes on.

 Reinstatement of Ordinance

 Passage of the ordinance continued to be debated.
 On December 1, 1998, the Dade County Commission re-enacted the anti-discrimination ordinance in a 7–6 vote, protecting individuals from discrimination on the basis of sexual orientation.
 On September 10, 2002, a ballot initiative to repeal the 1998 law was rejected by 56% of voters.

 Impact of Ordinance

 The passage and reinstatement of Shack's ordinance, and the community activism that it inspired, are considered to have been important steps towards the establishment of further anti-discrimination protections in Florida.

 A Florida statute forbidding adoptions by homosexuals was upheld in 2004 by a federal appellate court, but was struck down on November 25, 2008, by Judge Cindy Lederman.
 Lederman stated that the law violated the equal protection rights of children and prospective parents.
-She rejected the state's assertion of "a supposed dark cloud hovering over homes of homosexuals and their children," and stated that there was no rational basis for the prohibition of homosexual parents from adopting, particularly since the state allowed them to act as foster parents.
+She rejected the state's assertion of "a supposed dark cloud hovering over homes of homosexuals and their children", and stated that there was no rational basis for the prohibition of homosexual parents from adopting, particularly since the state allowed them to act as foster parents.
 The ruling cleared the way for the adoption of two brothers, ages 4 and 8, by the foster parents who had looked after them since December 2004, Martin Gill and his male partner.